ethereum-internet-access/smart-contract/README.md

   ETH smart contract tests
-    ✓ Smart contract name should equal InternetAccessETH ✓ Should check if there's connection availability ✓ Should allow to require connection with ETH (73ms) ✓ Should allow to require a second connection with ETH and stake (73ms) ✓ Should allow two different users to require connection with ETH (95ms) ✓ Should revert connection request in case connections available exhausted (362ms) ✓ Should check there's no connection availability ✓ Should avoid non-owner to collect earnings
+    ✓ Smart contract name should equal InternetAccessETH ✓ Should check if there's connection availability ✓ Should allow to require connection with ETH (75ms) ✓ Should allow to require a second connection with ETH and stake (70ms) ✓ Should allow two different users to require connection with ETH (116ms) ✓ Should revert connection request in case connections available exhausted (356ms) ✓ Should check there's no connection availability ✓ Should avoid non-owner to collect earnings
-    ✓ Should avoid the owner to collect earnings before 24 hours (60ms) ✓ Should allow the owner to collect earnings after 24 hours (181ms) ✓ Should check there's connection availability again ✓ Should allow to require connection without stake and recover funds (107ms) ✓ Should avoid a user recovering funds after 24 hours (without stake) (105ms) ✓ Should allow the owner to collect earnings after 24 hours and one penalization attempt (63ms) ✓ Should allow to require connection with stake and penalize (171ms) ✓ Should allow the owner to collect unstaked earnings after 24 hours and one successful penalization (76ms) ✓ Should prevent staking a connection with more stake than available (158ms)
+    ✓ Should avoid the owner to collect earnings before 24 hours (63ms) ✓ Should allow the owner to collect earnings after 24 hours (186ms) ✓ Should check there's connection availability again ✓ Should allow to require connection without stake and recover funds (103ms) ✓ Should avoid a user recovering funds after 24 hours (without stake) (100ms) ✓ Should allow the owner to collect earnings after 24 hours and one penalization attempt (68ms) ✓ Should allow to require connection with stake and penalize (170ms) ✓ Should allow the owner to collect unstaked earnings after 24 hours and one successful penalization (72ms) ✓ Should prevent staking a connection with more stake than available (154ms) ✓ Should allow the owner to collect all earnings available (99ms) ✓ Should allow the same user request different connection sessions (different locations?)
+(167ms) ✓ Should allow the owner to drain the contract again (90ms)

   18 passing (2s)